nereolopez/blog/_posts/2018-03-07-csharp-first-app-part-ii.md

 date:   2018-03-07 08:00:00 +0100
 categories: software development
 ---
-*Note that this post belongs to the [C# Introduction Series]({{ site.baseurl }}{% post_url 2018-01-30-csharp-series-introduction %}) and that the code is hosted in this [Github repo](https://github.com/nereolopez/csharp-intro).
-The code relevant for this post is under the [Car Rental Agency folder](https://github.com/nereolopez/csharp-intro/tree/master/CarRentalAgency).*

-We will update the Car Rental Agency software management we started few sessions by making the services work with data coming from File Storage.
-As this time we will be using File Storage, the following classes within the Services folder will be created:
+We will update the Car Rental Agency software management we started few sessions by making the services work with data coming from File Storage. <!--more--> As this time we will be using File Storage, the following classes within the Services folder will be created:
 - CarFileService
 - CustomerFileService
 - RentalFileService